fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/1_object_model.md

 We use the `class` instance method to determine what the class is for each object.
 So far, everything we've been using, from strings to integers, are in fact objects, which are instantiated from a class.

 ### What is a class?
-Ruby defines the attributes and behaviors of its objects in classes.
-You can think of classes as basic outlines of what an object should be made of and what it should be able to do.
+Ruby defines the *attributes and behaviors* of its objects in *classes*.
+You can think of classes as basic __outlines__ of what an object should be made of and what it should be able to do.

 To define a class, we use syntax similar to defining a method.
 We replace the `def` with `class` and use the `CamelCase` naming convention to create the name.
 We then use the reserved word `end` to finish the definition.